SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         | if ``<min>`` is not given or ``null``, there is no lower limit
         | ``<max>`` and ``<min>`` are numbers with ``<min>`` <= ``<max>``

+    * - Expected value range and resolution
+      - congruent to an IEE754 'double' type (64bits)

     * - Example
       - ``["double", 0, 100]``